LS-Labs/2.4-config/README.md

 Save config after each PID tuning to save the config to the printer.cfg file

 Z Offset.
 When you have homed the printer you will need to set your Z offset.
-W do this by centering the toolhead to 175 175 on the X and Y and then move the z down gradually using the controlls in mainsail until it is at Z 0
+We do this by centering the toolhead to 175 175 on the X and Y and then move the z down gradually using the controls in mainsail until it is at Z 0
-Then below the main cotnrols you have the Z offset. move the toolhead down gradually using these microsteps using a piece of paper to confirm the height is just off the bed.
+Then below the main controls you have the Z offset.
+Move the toolhead down gradually using these microsteps using a piece of paper to confirm the height is just off the bed.
 Once this is completed you then use the Z offset save button and "Save to probe" This will write the offset to the probe offset value which is saved in the printer.cfg file.